DianaMoyano1/NLP-Sentiment_Extraction_Challenge/README.md

-# NLP-Sentiment_Extraction_Challenge
+# NLP Sentiment Extraction Challenge
-Richardson Team's repo for Kaggle Competition
+This is Richardson Team's repo for the Kaggle Competition

+Once the challenge is over, this notebook will be public for people's reference